12-bar blues chords

 You could play the D Pentatonic minor blues scale in 3rd position over the chords.

-Including four chord whereas one can be seen as a passing chord.
+Including four chords whereas one can be seen as a passing chord.

 Cm7